Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$: Introduction

 For the moduli stack of genus $g \ge 2$ fibrations over $\Pb^1_{\Fb_q}$, however, it is difficult to acquire the arithmetic invariants of $\Ic\left(\Hom(\Pb^1, \Mg_g)\right)$ due to the global geometry of the Deligne--Mumford moduli stack $\Mg_g$ of stable genus $g$ curves formulated in \cite{DM}.
 For example, the coarse moduli space $\overline{M}_g$ is of general type for $g \ge 24$ by the fundamental works of Harris, Mumford and Eisenbud in \cite{HM, EH} which in turn makes the study of (rational) curves on $\Mg_{g \ge 24}$ ineffective for counting stable curves of sufficiently high genus over $\Pb^1_{\Fb_q}$.
 Instead, we consider the following strategy:

-Remarkably, the strategy can be executed successfully if we restrict to hyperelliptic genus $g \ge 2$ curves.
+Remarkably, the strategy can be executed successfully if we restrict to hyperelliptic genus $g \ge 2$ curves\footnote{~However, similar to elliptic curves, due to the presence of generic non-trivial automorphism of \textit{hyperelliptic involution} the fine moduli space for hyperelliptic curves does not exist and we must work with the fine moduli \textit{stack} especially for the existence of the universal family of hyperelliptic curves.}.
 Firstly, all smooth genus 2 curves are hyperelliptic, thus $\M_2 \iso \Hc_2$.
-In general, recall that an \textit{odd degree} hyperelliptic curve has a marked rational Weierstrass point at $\infty$.
-In this paper, we will concentrate on the moduli substack $\Hc_{g,\underline{1}} \subset \M_{g,1}$ of hyperelliptic genus $g \ge 2$ curves with $1$ marked rational Weierstrass point (which has the same dimension as $\Hc_{g}$) as we focus on counting odd degree hyperelliptic genus $g \ge 2$ curves.
-Since $\Hc_{g,\underline{1}}$ is not proper, we consider the proper moduli stack $\Hg_{g,\underline{1}}:=\overline{\Hc_{g,\underline{1}}} \subset \Mg_{g,1}$ (meaning the reduced closure) of stable odd degree hyperelliptic curves.
-Similar to $\Mg_g$, extracting the exact arithmetic invariants of $\Hom_n(\Pb^1, \Hg_{g,\underline{1}})$ is challenging, so we consider (upto some conditions on characteristic of $\Fb_q$) a different extension of smooth odd degree hyperelliptic curves such that the compactified moduli stack is a weighted projective stack, originally introduced as a special case of \cite[Definition 2.5]{Fedorchuk}:
+In general, recall that an \textit{odd--degree} hyperelliptic curve has a marked rational Weierstrass point at $\infty$.
+In this paper, we will concentrate on the moduli substack $\Hc_{g,\underline{1}} \subset \M_{g,1}$ of hyperelliptic genus $g \ge 2$ curves with $1$ marked rational Weierstrass point (which has the same dimension as $\Hc_{g}$) as we focus on counting odd--degree hyperelliptic genus $g \ge 2$ curves.
+Since $\Hc_{g,\underline{1}}$ is not proper, we consider the proper moduli stack $\Hg_{g,\underline{1}}:=\overline{\Hc_{g,\underline{1}}} \subset \Mg_{g,1}$ (meaning the reduced closure) of stable odd--degree hyperelliptic curves.
+Similar to $\Mg_g$, extracting the exact arithmetic invariants of $\Hom_n(\Pb^1, \Hg_{g,\underline{1}})$ is challenging, so we consider (upto some conditions on characteristic of $\Fb_q$) a different extension of smooth odd--degree hyperelliptic curves such that the compactified moduli stack is a weighted projective stack, originally introduced as a special case of \cite[Definition 2.5]{Fedorchuk}:

 \begin{defn} Fix an integral reduced $K$-scheme $B$, where $\mathrm{char}(K) \neq 2$.
 A flat family $u:C \rightarrow B$ of genus $g \ge 2$ curves is \emph{quasi--admissible} if every geometric fiber has at worst $A_{2g-1}$-singularity (i.e., \'etale locally defined by $x^2+y^{m}$ for some $0< m \le 2g$), and factors through a separable morphism $\phi:C \to H$ of degree 2 where $H$ is a $\Pb^1$-bundle over $B$ with a distinguished section (often called $\infty$) which is a connected component of the branch locus of $u$. \end{defn}